Which Should You Use, Wix or WordPress? 8 Things to Know

 Image Source

-In addition to the difficulty of adding custom CSS, Wix does not offer themes or even template kits.
-It only offers single templates.
-That means if you're creating a multi-page website on Wix, you'll either have to use the same template for all your pages and customize them extensively, or transfer parts of a different template to your site
+Wix does not offer template kits.
+That means if you're creating a multi-page website on Wix, you'll either have to use the same template for all your pages and customize individual pages yourself.
+That said, the Wix Editor includes custom controls and AI tools, making personalization relatively easy.

 WordPress Templates